Skip to content

 create_cluster_linking

-On the pop-up dialog, fill in the following fields:
+On the configuration page, configure the settings of the following fields:

 • Cluster Name: Enter the name of the remote cluster.

-• Server Address: Provide the MQTT listener endpoint of the remote cluster.
+• Server: Provide the MQTT host and port of the remote cluster.

-• Client ID Prefix: Specify a prefix for ClientIDs used by MQTT connections to the remote cluster.
+• Client ID Prefix: Define a prefix for ClientIDs used by MQTT connections to the remote cluster.
+For more information, see Configure MQTT Connections.

 • Username: Username for authentication to the remote cluster, if required.